-- Information, awareness raising, training. - Targeting of highly energy efficient products. - Financial tools. - Participative procedures and cooperation among suppliers and between the public and the private sector. - Facilitation of procedures, definition of criteria, products and services. - Utilisation of external knowledge/experience/know-how. - Utilisation of available instruments and manuals (e.g. "Buying Green!" of the EU, ECO LABEL rules (http://ec.europa.eu/ecat). - Definition of a clear regulatory framework for supplies and the new "requirements". - Provision of incentives, such as tax exemptions, etc. for the suppliers involved. - Incentives aiming at curbing the phenomenon of "preference" of given suppliers. - Promotion of local certified suppliers.
+- Information, awareness raising, training. - Targeting of highly energy efficient products. - Financial tools. - Participative procedures and cooperation among supplies and between the public and the private sector. - Facilitation of procedures, definition of criteria, products and services. - Utilisation of external knowledge/experience/know-how. - Utilisation of available instruments and manuals (e.g. "Buying Green!" of the EU, ECO LABEL rules (http://ec.europa.eu/ecat). - Definition of a clear regulatory framework for supplies and the new "requirements". - Provision of incentives, such as tax exemptions, etc. for the suppliers involved. - Incentives aiming at curbing the phenomenon of "preference" of given suppliers. - Promotion of local certified suppliers. - Taxation of the use of resources (product lifecycle). - Rationalisation of prices environmental taxes.

-- Economy of scale, by using mechanisms, i.e.: - Shared public procurement. - Application of Energy Management Systems (EMS). - Networking / exchange (the EU shall install, in the framework of the Directive, an online platform for the exchange of experience, innovative solutions, etc.). - Identifiability of the companies providing such products. - Training of SMEs. - Networks of companies (professional clusters). - Entities bringing together intermediate technical experts.
+- Proper economic evaluation of the natural capital. - Environmental footprint for products services supplied by companies. - Economy of scale, by using mechanisms, i.e.: - Shared public procurement - Application of Energy Management Systems (EMS) - Networking / exchange (the EU shall install, in the framework of the Directive, an online platform for the exchange of experience, innovative solutions, etc.) - Identifiability of the companies providing such products. - Training of SMEs. - Networks of companies (professional clusters). - Entities bringing together intermediate technical experts.